 - PowerPoint Presentations

 - Logo Development

 Marketing thru Design and Functionality

-Our team is focused on understanding how business processes, organizational structure, and corporate culture can be reshaped using information and communications technologies to measurably increase business performance.
-Future goals include research aimed at better understanding the drivers of productivity for “information work”, including the work of managers, professionals, researchers and others whose work primarily involves receiving, processing and communicating information.
+Our future goals include research aimed at better understanding what drives productivity in the area of “information work”.
+This includes the work of managers, professionals, researchers, and others whose work primarily involves receiving, processing and communicating information.